CTurt/PS4-SDK/README.md

 `threads` - Create and wait for a thread to increment a variable

+`camera` - Initialise the PlayStation Camera and capture 10 frames

 ### Filesystem
 `directories` - List the contents of a directory